HanmingZhang/Tetris/README.md

 # Tetris

-It's a simple Tetris game by wxPython
+It's a simple Tetris game written by wxPython

 You have to install python and wxPython first.
 For more information about wxPython, find here https://wxpython.org/